halef/freeswitch-setup/README.md

  - I only use this setup for local development.
 Use it at your own risk!
  - I do not recommend to run freeswitch as root on a publicly exposed server.
+ - Check the TODO.md before running this as something other than a pure development system.

 ## Running locally
 Setup Ubuntu 16.04 LTS Server inside a VM locally.
 If you are